Build a rock for a FastAPI app

 Troubleshooting

-Application updates not taking effect?
+App updates not taking effect?

-Upon changing your FastAPI application and re-packing the rock, if you believe your changes are not taking effect (e.g. the /time endpoint is returning a 404), try running rockcraft clean and pack the rock again with rockcraft pack.
+Upon changing your FastAPI app and re-packing the rock, if you believe your changes are not taking effect (e.g. the /time endpoint is returning a 404), try running rockcraft clean and pack the rock again with rockcraft pack.